NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Figure 40.
 EP-Launch Options Screen.

-The “View” menu also accesses the “Options” menu item shown in Figure 40 that is used to control many of the optional features of EP-Launch.
+The "View" menu also accesses the "Options" menu item shown in Figure 40 that is used to control many of the optional features of EP-Launch.
 These optional features are described below:

 #### Command Window Options

-**Pause During Simulation (Unless Minimized)** – Stops the progress of the EnergyPlus run at different points.
+**Pause During Simulation (Unless Minimized)** - Stops the progress of the EnergyPlus run at different points.
 This does not stop the simulation itself but pauses before or after important events as files are copied or utility programs are run.
 It is usually used only for diagnosing problems with the EPL-RUN batch file.
 The feature is also described in the *Running a Single Input File* section above.

-**Minimize Single Simulation Command Window** – For a single input file, minimizes the Command Window that EP-Launch uses to run EnergyPlus.
+**Minimize Single Simulation Command Window** - For a single input file, minimizes the Command Window that EP-Launch uses to run EnergyPlus.
 The command window will appear only in the Windows taskbar and the command window will not be visible.
-You can restore the command window be clicking on the taskbar item labeled “EnergyPlus Process”.
-This option should be used with caution since you will not see any indication of the simulation being complete other than the “EnergyPlus Process” taskbar item will disappear.
+You can restore the command window be clicking on the taskbar item labeled "EnergyPlus Process".
+This option should be used with caution since you will not see any indication of the simulation being complete other than the "EnergyPlus Process" taskbar item will disappear.

-**Minimum Group Simulation Command Window** – For a group of input files, minimizes the Command Window that EP-Launch uses to run EnergyPlus.
+**Minimum Group Simulation Command Window** - For a group of input files, minimizes the Command Window that EP-Launch uses to run EnergyPlus.
 This is a good option when working on something else on your computer at the same time as the group of simulations is running since the command window normally becomes the front window each time a new simulation starts.
 This option prevents the command window coming to the front for each simulation.
 The command window will appear only in the Windows taskbar and the command window will not be visible.
-You can restore the command window be clicking on the taskbar item labeled “EnergyPlus Process”.
-This option should be used with caution since you will not see any indication of the simulation being complete other than the “EnergyPlus Process” taskbar item will not be present.
+You can restore the command window be clicking on the taskbar item labeled "EnergyPlus Process".
+This option should be used with caution since you will not see any indication of the simulation being complete other than the "EnergyPlus Process" taskbar item will not be present.

-**Number of Simultaneous Processes** – Select the maximum number of simulations that should be able to be run at the same time.
+**Number of Simultaneous Processes** - Select the maximum number of simulations that should be able to be run at the same time.
 For a computer with multiple processors or multiple cores, this will allow better utilization of the computers power.
 The value selected should correspond to the number of processors/cores but higher or lower number can be used as well.

-**Disable Multi-Threading** – Check this box if you wish to disable the built in multi-threading capabilities of EnergyPlus.
+**Disable Multi-Threading** - Check this box if you wish to disable the built in multi-threading capabilities of EnergyPlus.
 Portions of EnergyPlus have been programmed to use more than one processor, or CPU core, at the same time during a single simulation.
 This multithreading may not be desirable when running more than one simulation at a time on the same computer (because it can actually run more slowly).
 When this check box is checked multi-threading is turned off.
 The check box sets the **EP\_OMP\_NUM\_THREADS** environmental variable to 1.
 The multi-threading capability of EnergyPlus can also be controlled using the **ProgramControl** object field called Number of Threads Allowed.
 That field takes precedence over the setting of the checkbox.
 Also note that when multiple simulations are started from EP-Launch, this automatically disables multithreading by setting the EP\_OMP\_NUM\_THREADS environmental variable to 1 whether this box is checked or not.
 The ProgramControl object is described in the Input Output Reference document.

 #### Interface Options

-**Extra Wide Window** – Select this option to make the main EP-Launch window wider.
+**Extra Wide Window** - Select this option to make the main EP-Launch window wider.
 This is useful when files are used with very long file path names.

-**Alternative layout** – Changes the layout of the EP-Launch window to an alternative arrangement of buttons.
+**Alternative layout** - Changes the layout of the EP-Launch window to an alternative arrangement of buttons.

 #### Miscellaneous Options

-**Tab Delimited Open with Spreadsheet** – Selecting ”Single File” and then “Main Results File” from the “View” menu or pressing the F4 function key will open TAB files with the default spreadsheet application rather than the text editor.
+**Tab Delimited Open with Spreadsheet** - Selecting "Single File" and then "Main Results File" from the "View" menu or pressing the F4 function key will open TAB files with the default spreadsheet application rather than the text editor.
 Comma-separated variable (CSV) is the default setting for viewing tabulated results set in the RVI file.
-If the user changes the setting for viewing tabulated results to TAB or TXT format, selecting ”Single File” and then “Main Results File” from the “View” menu or pressing the F4 function key will open the files in the default text editor.
-TAB files, when selected, will also be opened by the text editor when the “Text Output Files” button is pressed after a successful run.
+If the user changes the setting for viewing tabulated results to TAB or TXT format, selecting "Single File" and then "Main Results File" from the "View" menu or pressing the F4 function key will open the files in the default text editor.
+TAB files, when selected, will also be opened by the text editor when the "Text Output Files" button is pressed after a successful run.

-**Allow More Than 250 Columns** – Tabulated data that exceeds 250 columns, the MS Excel maximum, will be truncated to that limit unless “Allow &gt;250 Columns” is selected.
+**Allow More Than 250 Columns** - Tabulated data that exceeds 250 columns, the MS Excel maximum, will be truncated to that limit unless "Allow &gt;250 Columns" is selected.
 Excel versions prior to 2007 were limited to 255 columns in a sheet; later versions allow unlimited number of columns.
 This limitation may not be true for other spreadsheet programs.

-**Check VERSION Prior to Simulation** – Automatically check the VERSION object in the selected EnergyPlus input file prior to simulation and if it is an older version than the current version will run the Transition program to update the file.
+**Check VERSION Prior to Simulation** - Automatically check the VERSION object in the selected EnergyPlus input file prior to simulation and if it is an older version than the current version will run the Transition program to update the file.

-**Convert ESO/MTR to IP Units** – Runs the convertESOMTR utility program (see AuxiliaryPrograms documentation for more information).
+**Convert ESO/MTR to IP Units** - Runs the convertESOMTR utility program (see AuxiliaryPrograms documentation for more information).
 This utility will convert the ESO and MTR files into Inch-Pound units.
 The CSV file created from these files will also be in Inch-Pound units.

-**Create Statistics File** – Runs the CSVProc utility program (see the AuxiliaryPrograms documentation for more information) and creates the –Proc.csv file.
+**Create Statistics File** - Runs the CSVProc utility program (see the AuxiliaryPrograms documentation for more information) and creates the -Proc.csv file.
 This file contains some simple statistics on each variable in the normal CSV file.

-**Create Batch File to Run EnergyPlus** – Traditionally EP-Launch has created a batch file in order to execute EnergyPlus with the various options chosen.
+**Create Batch File to Run EnergyPlus** - Traditionally EP-Launch has created a batch file in order to execute EnergyPlus with the various options chosen.
 This can cause problems with some operating systems, such as Windows Vista, when set to a higher security setting.
 This option can be unchecked and a batch file is not created when running EnergyPlus instead parameters are passed to an existing batch file.

-**Run ParametricPreprocessor** – When this option is checked, if Parametric objects are present in the file, the ParametricPreprocessor will be run prior to the first simulation and if multiple simulations are needed they will all be executed.
+**Run ParametricPreprocessor** - When this option is checked, if Parametric objects are present in the file, the ParametricPreprocessor will be run prior to the first simulation and if multiple simulations are needed they will all be executed.
 See the Auxiliary Programs documentation for details.

-**Check for Updates to EnergyPlus** – When this option is checked, EP-Launch will check every seven days if an update to EnergyPlus or any of the files distributed with EnergyPlus are available to download.
+**Check for Updates to EnergyPlus** - When this option is checked, EP-Launch will check every seven days if an update to EnergyPlus or any of the files distributed with EnergyPlus are available to download.
 If they are available a message will be shown upon start up.
 You can also manually check by going to HELP ..
 CHECK FOR UPDATES.

 #### Text Editor Options